Listing of the members of the National Infrastructure Advisory Council.

 Mr. Peters has lectured on International Business, Technology, & Entrepreneurship at Thunderbird and Sonoma State University and is currently a visiting lecturer at the University of Georgia Terry School of Business MBA program and various undergraduate programs.
 Mr. Peters also mentors development stage companies at the Advanced Technology Development Center at Georgia Tech.

-Jim Reid is President of CB Richard Ellis' U.S. Eastern Division, with oversight of all CBRE lines of business operating within this area.
-The Eastern Division includes over 60 offices in key markets such as Atlanta, Boston, Chicago, Dallas, Houston, Miami, Philadelphia and Washington, DC.
-The Division represents one of CB Richard Ellis' largest operating divisions with annual revenues exceeding $1 billion.
+Jim Reid is President of CBRE’s U.S. Eastern Division, with oversight of all geographies and lines of business operating within this area.
+The Eastern Division includes over 40 offices in key markets such as Atlanta, Boston, Miami, Philadelphia, Tri-State (New York, Connecticut and New Jersey) and Washington, DC.
+The Division represents one of CBRE’s largest operating divisions with annual revenues exceeding $1 billion.

-In 2001 and 2002, Mr. Reid was Chairman, EMEA Division, for CB Richard Ellis' operations across Europe, Middle East and Africa.
+In 2001 and 2002, Mr. Reid was Chairman, EMEA Division, for CBRE’s operations across Europe, Middle East and Africa.
 At the time, the EMEA Division was an approximate $170 million business with 1200 employees located in 21 countries with services including property sales and leasing, property management, corporate services, valuation, investment management, research and consulting.

 From 1998 through 2000, Mr. Reid was Executive Managing Director, Investment Properties for the EMEA Division.
 In this capacity, Mr. Reid directed an organization of approximately 60 investment acquisition and sales professionals.
 This team completed approximately $5 billion in investment transactions in 2000.

 From 1993 through 1997, Mr. Reid was Senior Vice President and Regional Manager-Investment Properties for the northeastern United States (including the key markets of New York, Boston and Washington DC).
-Earlier in his career, Mr. Reid held leadership positions at Cushman & Wakefield, Jones Lang Wootton, and Charles E Smith Companies, a major Washington, DC area developer and owner.
+Earlier in his career, Mr. Reid held leadership and production positions at Cushman & Wakefield, Jones Lang Wootton and Charles E Smith Companies, a major Washington, DC area developer and owner.

 Mr. Reid received his Bachelor of Science – Commerce from the University of Virginia and his Master of Business Administration degree from the Harvard Business School.

-Mr. Rohde received his Bachelor of Business Administration degree from Creighton University in 1971.
-He earned his Juris Doctor, cum laude, from Creighton School of Law in 1973.
-He also holds a Certified Public Accountant certificate.
+Mr. Rohde received his Bachelor of Business Administration degree from Creighton University and earned a Juris Doctor, cum laude, from Creighton School of Law.
+He also holds a Certified Public Accountant certificate, is a commercial pilot, and a retired Captain of the U.S.A.R.

-Mr. Michael "Mike" J. Wallace retired in April, 2011as Vice Chairman and COO of Constellation Energy and Chairman of Constellation Energy Nuclear Group, which includes nuclear generation of 3,869 megawatts, three sites, and five units in two states.
+Mr. Michael J. Wallace retired in April 2011 as Vice Chairman and COO of Constellation Energy and Chairman of Constellation Energy Nuclear Group, which includes nuclear generation of 3,869 megawatts, three sites, and five units in two states.
 In addition, in his capacity as COO, Mr. Wallace had direct responsibility for several different business groups including the wholly owned subsidiary, Baltimore Gas and Electric (BGE), and the company security organization; moreover, he had responsibility for a number of corporate wide operational activities from 2008 until retirement.
+He joined Constellation Energy in January, 2002 as President of Constellation Generation Group, with more than 20 power plants in 12 states from Hawaii to Florida, with technologies which included power sourced by geothermal, solar, coal, nuclear, biomass, hydro, and more; his team constructed and operated, bought and sold such plants.

 Prior to joining Constellation Energy Group, Mr. Wallace was Managing Director of Barrington Energy Partners, LLC, a strategic consulting firm specializing in energy industry transactions and advisory services.
 He co-founded the firm in 1998 and has advised energy company executives on mergers and acquisitions, transaction financing, and market and investment opportunities.